jstrzelec/PA_ML/PA_ML.md

 The data consists of 160 measurements.

-To model a predictor, I took into consideration the following analysis :
+To model a predictor, I took into consideration the following :

 - The exercise was the biceps curl, so I tried to focus the measurements on both relative position of belt/forearm/arm/dumbbell as well as relative acceleration of same.

-- I generated a number of subsets of measurements with caret's featurePlot(), and attempted to select measurements that generated the most separating in the outcome variable ('classe' - how well the subject performed the exercise) as possible.
+- I generated a number of subsets of measurements with caret's featurePlot(), and attempted to select measurements that generated the most separation in the outcome variable ('classe' - a factor variable indicating how well the subject performed the exercise) as possible.

-- A random forest training was selected, as it is good for modeling multi-value factor variables.
+- A random forest training was selected, as it is good for modeling multi-value factor variables and categorization.

 - For cross-validation, a 10-fold (with 3 repeats) was chosen.

-- 82% model accuracy was obtained.
+- Model accuracy obtained : 81%

-- Expected out of sample error : 20%.
+- Expected out of sample error : 18%

 ***